nshimaza/thread-supervisor/README.md

 `Inbox` is specifically designed queue for implementing actor.
 All behaviors available in this package depend on it.
 It provides following capabilities.

-* Thread-safe read/pull/receive and write/push/send.
+* Thread-safe read and write.
 * Blocking and non-blocking read operation.
 * Selective read operation.
 * Current queue length.
 * Bounded queue.

-The type `Inbox` is intended to be used only for pulling side as inbox of actor.
+The type `Inbox` is intended to be used only for reading side as inbox of actor.
-Single Inbox object is only readable from single actor.
-In order to avoid from other actors, no Inbox constructor is exposed but instead you can get it only via `newActor` or `newBoundedActor`.
+Single `Inbox` object is only readable from single actor.
+In order to avoid reading from other actors, no constructors are exposed but instead you can get it only via `newActor` or `newBoundedActor`.

 #### Read an oldest message from `Inbox`